paulmackinlay/state-machine/docs/08-service.md

 Note that in the **STOPPED** state, it can exit immediately (denoted in green) or can process **start** and **exit** events (denoted in blue).
-These two modes of operation are controlled at construction with a _isExitOnStop_ flag.
+These two modes of operation are controlled at construction with an _isExitOnStop_ flag.

 Once an _AppService_ is constructed, it will transition from an **UNINITIALISED** state to a **STARTING** state and then to a **STARTED** state.
 During the **STARTING** state, constructed subsystems are started in a sequential manner.
 Once all have started the app transitions to a **STARTED** state.
-It will runn indefinitely in the **STARTED** state, servicing any operations that are needed and will also process a **stop** event which will cause it to gracefully wind down.
+It will run indefinitely, servicing any operations that are needed and will also process a **stop** event which will cause it to gracefully wind down.

 During wind down, the app transitions to a **STOPPING** state and all subsystems are stopped in reverse order to how they were started.
 When subsystems are stopped they return to their constructed